fluid-project/infusion-docs/src/documents/NodeAPI.md

 ### fluid.module.resolvePath(path)

-Resolve a path expression which may begin with a module reference of the form `${module-name}` into an absolute path relative to that module, using the database of base directories registered previously with `fluid.module.register`.
-If the path does not begin with such a module reference, it is returned unchanged.
+Resolve a path expression which may begin with a module reference of the form `${module-name}` into an absolute path relative to that module.
+Note that more modules are resolvable here than were necessarily registered with `fluid.module.register` - on startup, Infusion's node module will "pre-inspect" its filesystem path to the root in order to discover anything which plausibly looks like a module root - that is, it will recognise a `package.json` file which need not necessarily have a grandparent path of `node_nodules`.
+If the supplied path does not begin with such a module reference, it is returned unchanged.

 * `path {String}` A path expression to be resolved, perhaps containing symbolic module references such as `${module-name}`
 * Returns: `{String}` The path expression with any symbolic module references resolved against the `fluid.module.modules` database